dsa-t/kicad-android/README.md

-A minimal set of scripts to build wxWidgets with wxQt on Android, without OpenGL canvas.
+A minimal set of scripts to build wxWidgets with wxQt on Android using CMake and qmake, without OpenGL canvas.

 # Requirements